kvpt/xamarin-docs.fr-fr/docs/mac/troubleshooting/mmp-errors.md

 <a name="MM0080" />

-#### <a name="mm0080-disabling-newrefcount---new-refcountfalse-is-deprecated"></a>MM0080: La désactivation de NewRefCount,--New-refcount: false, est déconseillée.
+#### <a name="mm0080-disabling-newrefcount---new-refcountfalse-is-deprecated"></a>MM0080: La désactivation de NewRefCount,--New-refcount : false, est déconseillée.

 <!-- 0088 used by mtouch -->
 <!-- 0089 used by mtouch -->